-In 2021 the Township issues Tax Anticipation Notes to First National Bank for \$1,500,000 to fund major road construction projects in 2021.
-The loan is secured for payments from the Road Reconditioning levy and will be paid off in five (5) years.
+In 2021 the Township issued Tax Anticipation Notes to First National Bank for \$1,500,000 to fund major road construction projects in 2021.
+The loan is secured for payments from the Road Reconditioning levy and will be repaid in semiannual installments through November 2025.